Kailash-Sankar/uq-id/README.md

     complexId();
     output: "q5yTPo&oPUd"

-    # generate a custom id based on input size and chartset
+    # generate a custom id based on input size and chartset (url friendly)
     # params
-    # size - int, default 5
+    # size - int, default 10
-    # charset - array of characters, defaults to a...z,A...Z,0...9
+    # charset - string of characters, defaults to a...z,A...Z,0...9
     generateId();
     output: "aSzxMCbOo6v"